LeonardoMarcatti/buzzvel/README.md

 <p>This is the endpoint for updating any holiday you want.
 Just replace the '$' symbol for the id number of holiday required.
 For this to work you got to send any or all of the following data: title, location, date or description.</p>
 <h4>api/holiday/pdf/$</h4>
 <p>In this endpoint you download a PDF file with informations about a holiday sicha as title, description, date, location and participants.
 All you have to do is replace the $ symbol for the id number of a particular holiday.</p>
+<h2>Testing</h2>
+<h3>Intro</h3>
+<p>One of the most importante features of this challenge is testing.
+Inside tests folder there are two types of test - unit test and feature test.
+Unit test are reponsable for testing small portions of applications and on the other hand feature test are responsable for testing how different parts of application interact with one another.</p>
+<p>You will find four files inside each test folders.
+They are: AuthTest, HolidayTest, PariticpantsTest and ErrorTests.
+Each one aim to evaluate a certein group of features they are related to.
+AuthTest must be the very first test you must run because in one of the assertions inside of it you will get an token that you must add to other assertions and this token is a random string compose of several characters and its langth varies.</p>
+<p>It is strongly recommended to run all unit test first and after the end of them run feature tests.</p>

+<h3>Auth Tests</h3>
+<p>In this set of tests you will find ralated to authentication tests like login, logup and logout.
+In each one several assertions are made to make sure everything in correct.</p>
+<p>The first test to run is named testLogup.
+In this test an user called John Doe will be created and a JSON response will return to be evaluated.</p>
+<p>The second test to run is very important as it provides the token you gonna need for others tests.
+The token will be displayed after the end of this test and you have to use it on other test sets like HolidayTest and PariticpantsTest.
+Here the its e-mail and its password created in logup test will be used to evaluate the login feature.</p>
+<p>On HolidayTest and PariticpantsTest you will see a message written <b>'place token here'</b> where you must use the token provided earlier.</p>
+<p>The third and last one is testLogout.
+This test depends on login as it provides logout with the token</p>